Engineering: Electronics (4 ECTS)

 Understand what a signal and a message are in electronics (nature and temporal characteristics).

-Understand that electronic components can be used to generate, transform, and exploit signals and messages.
+Understand that electronic components are used to generate, transform, and process signals and messages.

 Distinguish between an analog signal and a digital signal.

-Know and understand the relationship between voltage and current at the terminals of basic electronic components (R, C, diode, MOSFET, AO) and the resulting concept of function.
+Know and understand the relationship between voltage and current across the terminals of basic electronic components (R, C, diode, MOSFET, AO) and the resulting concept of function.

 Calculate the transfer function of a few simple circuits.

-Build simple analog circuits (RC filter, AO amplifier).
+Build simple analog circuit assemblies (RC filter, AO amplifier).

 Visualize and measure voltages in analog circuits (oscilloscope, multimeter).

-Identify the function of simple analog circuits from their electrical diagrams.
+Identify the function of simple analog circuits based on their electrical schematics.

 Concepts of sequential logic versus combinational logic.